clulab/eidos/README.md

 - useTimeNorm - activates time processing functions
 - useW2V - turns on grounding, which uses Word2Vec

-The model used for time processing functions is included in the Eidos repository, so there is no other installation required for that.
+The model file used for time processing functions is included in the Eidos repository, so there is no other installation required for that.
 The majority of the functionality is contained in the project [timenorm](https://github.com/clulab/timenorm), which is separate from Eidos and declared in `built.sbt` as a library dependency.
 Change the value of `useTimeNorm` from `false` to `true` to use the time functions.

-Grounding does require additional installation.
+Grounding **does** require additional installation.
 There are two significantly large files of vectors used for the Word2Vec algorithm which are not stored on GitHub but on [Google Drive](https://drive.google.com/open?id=1cHJIfQTr0XE2CEqbo4POSm0-_xzrDP-A) instead: